AntanasMurelis/EpiStats/src/statistics_collection/scripts/README.md

 - `StatsUtils.py`: functions to compute morpholgical statistics either from labeled images or meshes.
 - `ExtendedTrimesh.py`: class to compute contact area between cells.
 - `StatsCollector.py`: class to collect statistics using the aforementioned functions and to store them in dataframes.
-- `config.json`: stores parameters used for running the statistics collection pipeline.
 - `StatsAnalytics.py`: functions to clean/post-process the cell statistics dataframes and prepare it for plots.
 - `StatsPlots.py`: functions to get different plots.